Wilson Pickett: Later Atlantic years (1967–1972)

 Following these two hits, Pickett returned to Muscle Shoals and the band featuring David Hood, Hawkins and Tippy Armstrong.
 This lineup recorded Pickett's fifth and last R&B No. 1 hit, "Don't Knock My Love, Pt.
 1".
 It was another Pickett recording that rang up sales in excess of a million copies.
 Two further hits followed in 1971: "Call My Name, I'll Be There" (No. 10 R&B, No. 52 pop) and "Fire and Water" (No. 2 R&B, No. 24 pop), a cover of a song by the rock group Free.

 In March 1971, Pickett headlined the Soul To Soul concert in Accra to commemorate Ghana's 14th Independence Day.
 He is featured on the soundtrack album, Soul To Soul, which peaked at No. 10 on the Billboard Soul LPs chart.

 Pickett recorded several tracks in 1972 for a planned new album on Atlantic, but after the single "Funk Factory" reached No. 11 R&B and No. 58 pop in June 1972, he left Atlantic for RCA Records.
 His final Atlantic single, a recording of Randy Newman's "Mama Told Me Not to Come", was culled from Pickett's 1971 album Don't Knock My Love.
-However, six years later, the Big Tree division of Atlantic released his album, Funky Situation, in 1978.
+However, six years later, the Big Tree division of Atlantic released his album, the disco-influenced Funky Situation in 1978.

 In 2010, Rhino Handmade released a comprehensive compilation of these years titled Funky Midnight Mover – The Studio Recordings (1962–1978).
 The compilation included all recordings originally issued during Pickett's Atlantic years along with previously unreleased recordings.
 This collection was sold online only by Rhino.com.